-The July, 2017 exempt computer aid payment notices are available on our website under Exempt Computer Aid.
+This program reimburses municipalities for lost revenues caused by the creation of the personal property tax exemptions for computers, cash registers, and fax machines.
 The 2017-2019 state budget made changes to calculating the computer aid payments.
-The budget sunsets the current law formula for calculating aid payments after the payments for the 2016(17) property tax year are made in July, 2017.
-In July, 2018, each taxing jurisdiction will receive an aid payment equal to the payment it received in July, 2017, multiplied by 1.0147.
-Specify that in 2019 only, each taxing jurisdiction that received an aid payment in 2018 would receive an aid payment equal to that previous payment increased by the change in the inflation rate.
-Each year thereafter, those same taxing jurisdictions would receive an amount equal to the 2019 aid payment amount.
+The prior formula for calculating aid payments was repealed.
+In July 2018, each municipality received an aid payment equal to the payment it received in July 2017, multiplied by 1.0147.
+In 2019 only, each community that received an aid payment in 2018 will receive an aid payment equal to that previous payment increased by the change in the inflation rate.
+Each year thereafter, those same communities will receive an amount equal to the 2019 aid payment amount.

-Under the budget changes, any payment made to a municipality on behalf of a tax increment district created by the municipality will continue to be made to the municipality after the tax increment district is terminated.
+Under the 2017-2019 budget changes, any payment made to a municipality on behalf of a tax increment district created by the municipality will continue to be made to the municipality after the tax increment district is terminated.

-Finally, the 2017-2019 state budget Increases estimated payments by $3,257,800 in 2017-18 and $2,325,600 in 2018-19.
-Total aid payments are estimated at $94,270,000 in 2017-18 and $95,660,000 in 2018-19.
+Finally, the 2017-2019 state budget increases estimated payments by $3,257,800 in 2017-18 and $2,325,600 in 2018-19. total aid payments are estimated at $94,270,000 in 2017-18 and $95,660,000 in 2018-19.